madkins23/T9/README.md

 The inner loop processes the wheels from right to left to generate the next result in the odometer state.

-> No one ever things of this, perhaps mechanical odometers are gone now?
+> No one ever thinks of this, perhaps mechanical odometers are gone now?

 ### Numeric